yukikitayama/python/notes/database.md

 `sqlite3.connect(xxx.db)` creates a database only if it cannot find a database `xxx.db` in a location.
 If a database exists, SQLite connects to it.

+## Cursor object iterator vs fetchall()

+`fetchall` method is less efficient than the iterator, because it reads all records into the memory and then returns a list of tuples.
+If a table contains a huge number of records, this can cause memory issues.